Honey Teriyaki Lime Salmon Baked in Foil is an easy, clean eating dinner recipe. Just a few ingredients and ready in less than 30 minutes!

 Yep, dinner-happy.
 It’s a legit feeling.

-Now as you’re making this, you’ll notice how stupidly easy it is.
+Now as you’re making this, you’ll notice how very easy it is.
 You’ll turn on your oven.
 Do not forget to turn on your oven, friend.

-Then you’ll get your side of salmon, place it on a piece of recycled foilyou got from Amazon* (convinced yet? ?) on a baking sheet.
-Skin side down, duh.
+Then you’ll get your side of salmon, place it on a piece of foil and on a baking sheet.
+Skin side down, obviously.

-Tuck a few slices of lime underneath, generously drizzle with sauce (who are we kidding, GO ALL OUT, #sorrynotsorry for virtually shouting), wrap up and bake.
+Tuck a few slices of lime underneath, generously drizzle with sauce (store-bought or homemade teriyaki sauce both work), wrap up and bake.

 P.S: It doesn’t matter if the foil doesn’t entirely cover the salmon, it’s merely a vessel to keep the sauce as tight around the fish as possible.